inkandswitch/capstone/README.md

 ### Building a widget

-Each widget must also provide a `static decode(doc)` function.
-This is used to ensure the document has the expected properties.
+Every widget must implement a `static decode(doc)` method which translates a free-form document which you hope contains your data into a definitive data structure you can render.
+The decode method helps to guarantee that later in your code you won't encounter runtime errors caused by unexpected `null` or `undefined` fields or subfields.

 To make widgets easier to build, a base `Widget` class is provided.
 A basic widget looks like this: